duwcston/VSL-Translator/README.md

-# Vietnamese Sign Language Detection (VSLD) System
+# Sign language translation model for Vietnamese

 A full-stack application for Vietnamese Sign Language detection and recognition using YOLO models.
 The system provides both file-upload and real-time detection capabilities through a user-friendly web interface.